domarp-j/react-testing/PITCHME.md

 - How should we balance **unit tests**, **"integration" tests**, and **end-to-end tests**?

 Note:
-"Integration  " in quotes because it's definition is super vague, esp in React.
+"Integration" in quotes because it's definition is super vague, esp in React.
 It could mean integration between components or integration with external systems.

 ---